Linux System Administration Basics

 * * *).

-traceroute output to Linode support tickets is sometimes useful when trying to diagnose network issues.
+Linode support tickets is sometimes useful when trying to diagnose network issues.
 You may also want to forward

 traceroute information to your Internet Service Provider (ISP) if you suspect that the connectivity issue is with your ISP’s network.
 Recording

 traceroute information is particularly useful if you are experiencing an intermittent issue.